 6. La Espanola Olive Oil

-Due to its smoke point, extra-virgin olive oil is a great choice for seasoning griddles and preventing them from rusting.
+Due to its 405 degrees F smoke point, extra-virgin olive oil is a great choice for seasoning griddles and preventing them from rusting.

-The health benefits of extra-virgin olive oil can be another explanation you should consider buying the oil to cook with and for seasoning your grill.
+The health benefits of extra-virgin olive oil is one reason you should consider using the oil for cooking and seasoning your grill.

 Sunflower oil is derived from the sunflower’s seeds.
-The taste of this oil is subtle and makes it the most popular cooking oil for cooking many different dishes.
+The taste of this oil is subtle and this makes it a popular choice when cooking.

 High-oleic sunflower oils are one of the best oils for high-temperature cooking and deep-frying.
-So, it’s not unusual for refined sunflower oil to be great for season griddles.
+So, it’s not unusual for refined sunflower oil to be used a lot when seasoning griddles.

 What Does The Word Seasoning Mean?

-If you own stainless steel and cast iron cooking equipment, it is essential to understand the definition of seasoning and how you can do it right.
-Seasoning is a straightforward maintenance procedure that will aid in keeping your griddle well-maintained for years to come with some of the best cast iron seasoning oils available.
+If you own stainless steel and cast iron cooking equipment, it is essential to understand the definition of seasoning and how to do it right.
+Seasoning is a straightforward maintenance procedure that will aid in keeping your griddle well-maintained for years using some of the best cast iron seasoning oils available.

-Spicing up on a griddle involves baking the oil on its surface.
+Spicing a griddle involves baking the oil into its surface.
 The griddle’s temperature rises, and the oils you apply are subjected to a procedure known as polymerization.

 This is where the oil is carbonized, transforming from a moist and runny liquid to an emulsified coating on the grid.

-After the polymerization process is finished after which, the oil molecules are attached to the grid.
-In the case of cast iron griddles with an uneven surface and not smooth, seasoning is a very efficient method of maintaining the griddle since the oils stick to it very easily.
+After the polymerization process is finished, the oil molecules are attached to the grid.
+In the case of cast iron griddles with an uneven surface, seasoning is a very effective method of maintaining the griddle since oils stick to this surface very easily.

-Over time, oil can fill the pores of rough surfaces of the cast iron griddles.
-It smooths them out.
+Over time, oil can fill the pores of rough surfaces of the cast iron griddles and smooth them out.

-- Clean up food debris from the cooking surface with the scraper.
+- Clean up food debris from the cooking surface with a scraper.

-- Preheat the griddle until it becomes dark.
-After the griddle has become dark, switch it off.
+- Preheat the griddle until it darkens, then switch it off.

-- Apply a thin layer of high-heat oils to the griddle’s surface.
+- Apply a thin layer of your chosen high-heat oil to the griddle’s surface.

-- Spread the oil out evenly on the cooking surface with the help of a paper towel.
+- Spread it evenly on the cooking surface with the help of a paper towel.

-- Switch on the grill and let it cook till the structure is dark and smokey.
+- Switch on the grill and let it cook till it's dark and smokey.

 - Switch off the griddle and let it rest until it reaches normal temperature.